2025 Solar Incentives Guide for Rocky Mount, NC - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as labor, accessories and equipment.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
+The ITC can be applied to the total cost of installing a solar system, including the panels themselves as well as labor, equipment and accessories.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
 The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum amount you can claim.

-To better understand how the ITC will apply to you, get in touch with your local Rocky Mount solar panel installation expert and ask for more information.
+To more fully understand how the ITC may apply to your situation, call your local Rocky Mount solar panel installer and ask for more information.

 Click here to learn more about the new Inflation Reduction Act.
-The easiest way to fully understand how the new Clean Energy Credit might apply to you is to talk with your local Rocky Mount solar panel installers.
+To better understand how the new Clean Energy Credit applies to you, talk to your local Rocky Mount solar installation expert.

 State & Local Solar Incentives